metz-i/test-9-2-23/README.md

 # INTRODUCTION
-Practicing using the shorthand object property for returning an object from array stats.
+-Practicing using the shorthand object property for returning an object from array stats.
+-Example of computed property